 When using the Eulerian particle approach, multi-valued particle velocities are not possible.
 This is because the Eulerian approach cannot represent caustics, which implies that only very small Stokes numbers would be modelled correctly.
 Furthermore, for larger Stokes numbers, artificial diffusion and viscosity must be used for the particle fluid in order to stabilise the simulations.
-This can yield nonphysical results.
+This can yield non-physical results.
 Hence, the Eulerian particle approach can only be used to simulate a very large number of particles that are small enough so that they behave almost as tracers.

-We have seen significant differences in the clustering depending on how the turbulence is generated.
-For vortical forcing, the clustering peaks at an integral scale-based Stokes number of around unity.
+The main finding of the present study is that there is a significant difference in the clustering, depending on how the turbulence is generated.
+For vortical forcing, the clustering peaks at an integral-scale-based Stokes number of around unity.
+As already explained in § 3.1, there is an ambiguity regarding the most meaningful normalisation of St{int} , and one could argue for one that would make its value smaller by a factor of 2π .
 However, when we use compressive forcing, we drive strong flow divergences.
-In that case, we find that clustering peaks at two different Stokes numbers, one somewhat below unity, and the other at much larger Stokes numbers.
-We argue that the first peak is explained by shock clustering, while the second is the usual Maxey-Riley clustering (based on the centrifugal sling effect), and its Stokes number is found to be around unity if it is evaluated based on the vortical part of the velocity field; see figure 22 for a summary.
+In that case, we find that clustering peaks at two different integral-scale-based Stokes numbers, one somewhat below unity, and the other at much larger Stokes numbers.
+We argue that the first peak is explained by shock clustering, similar to what was found by Yang et al. (2014) and Zhang et al. (2016), while the second is the usual Maxey-Riley clustering (based on the centrifugal sling effect), and its integral-scale-based Stokes number is found to be around unity if it is evaluated based on the vortical part of the velocity field; see figure 24 for a summary.